ConradsenDK/Dual-DF0-adaptor/README.md

 # Dual-DF0-adaptor

-This is a adaptor to be installed on Amigas internal floppy connecotor.
+This is a adaptor to be installed on Amigas internal floppy connector.
 PCB has 2 x floppy connectors
-you then can switch between those using a simple tackle switch
+you can switch between those using a simple tackle switch

 ![IMG_0502](https://github.com/ConradsenDK/Dual-DF0-adaptor/assets/49607875/40e4e361-f59c-4b62-987b-77d820f07718)